 The gold price fluctuations have not been overly kind to investors in the past few weeks.
 The December 2020 low has been broken intraday.
 From a purely technical chart perspective this level needs to hold.

-But taking a more nuanced, overall view, gold’s performance has actually been very stable, and calm given what has been happening all around it.
+But taking a more nuanced, overall view, gold’s price has actually been very stable, and calm given what has been happening all around it.
 In other asset classes there the first signs in many years of what could be termed by central bankers as “irrational exuberance” or what traders would call crazy bullishness.

 While the doomsayers in equity markets are always calling a bubble, more tempered heads are paraphrasing Churchill.
 It is not the end, not even the beginning of the end, but perhaps the end of the beginning.
 Seasoned traders will always tell you that markets rarely crash from the top.
 The pessimists throw in the towel and the first down move in equity indices gives room for them to capitulate before the markets once again rise.

 And then, when sentiment and positioning are “all-in”, then, and only then, can markets come off.
-Gold can begin to move higher.
+Gold price can begin to move higher.
 But stock market crashes are really only a small part of gold’s potential move up.
-Gold can move up well before that.
+Gold price can move up well before that.